-The larvae of Anthomyiid Fly are for the most part, plant eaters, but some feed on dead and decaying organic material and a few are parasites of grasshoppers.
+The larvae of Anthomyiid Fly are, for the most part, plant eaters, but some feed on dead and decaying organic material and a few are parasites of grasshoppers.

-They have a well developed calypter at the base of each wing, the wings are sometimes clouded with a gray or brown color and the legs are yellowish to black.
+The Anthomyiid flies are small to medium-sized and are usually yellow, brown, gray or blackish.
+They have a well-developed calypter at the base of each wing, the wings are sometimes clouded with a gray or brown color and the legs are yellowish to black.